richiewyss/PSLassoSynthNC/README.md

 A brief description of each R file in the package is provided below.
-A more detailed description for each function (including a description of input parameters) is provided in separate vignettes.
+A more detailed description for each function (including a description of input parameters) is provided in by rendering documentation for the specific function through the help function in R (i.e., *help(name_of_function)*).

 - **treatment_model.R**:
   - contains a function called *treatment_model()* that calls glmnet to